quanticedu/msba/README.md

 Open the code files using your preferred R integrated development environment (IDE) or text editor.
 Run the code examples or modify them to suit your needs.
 Make sure to install any required R packages mentioned in the code file's header.

-# License

-This repository is private and the code is not publicly accessible.
-All rights reserved.
-Any unauthorized use, reproduction, or distribution of the code in this repository is strictly prohibited.